Date First Published: July 22, 2014

 - disabilities, impairments, handicaps and deformities (limbs, vision, hearing, speech)

 The caregiver needs to act as an advocate and attempt to educate patients and to alert them regarding the need to seek attention to the health problems identified.
-When requested by the patient and with his/her consent, the caregiver should provide the help required or direct patient to the appropriate avenues of care by formally referring the patient or otherwise.
+When requested by the patient and with his/her consent, the caregiver should provide the help required or direct patient to the appropriate sources of care by formally referring the patient or otherwise.
 At the beginning of care patients should be told of their rights and they should be given opportunities to air their grievances.
 Often patients encounter difficulties and hindrances with policies, procedures and amenities of the the facility.
 These need to should be looked into sympathetically.

-PREVENTION & SAFETY
+PREVENTION AND SAFETY

 Prevention of complications and ensuring safety are fundamental aspects of clinical case management.
 A patient already suffering from an illness is exposed to the possibility of contracting other illnesses or injuries.
 Modern medicine has many benefits but also has the potential of inflicting harm.
 Each mode of therapy has their pre-requisite requirements, safety features and side-effects.

 Primary prevention refers to the prevention of a possible illness or injury from happening.
 Eminently preventable common illnesses include Pulmonary atelectasis and Deep Vein Thrombosis, muscle wasting and joint stiffness, to name a few.
 Anticipation of the possibility of untoward effects, for example allergic reactions or suicidal tendency), can help avoid their occurrence.
-In a hospitalized patient serious efforts must be made to prevent conditions such as pressure sores, eye injury, and nosocomial infections.
+In a hospitalized patient, serious efforts must be made to prevent conditions such as pressure sores, eye injury, and nosocomial infections.
 With due care complications of therapy such as medication error and surgical complications can be averted.

 Secondary prevention refers to the limitation of harm caused by the illness.
 These include measures to stop the disease from progressing to a higher level of severity, limiting the duration and degree of suffering and preventing disability.
 Unavoidable or unexpected complications require prompt and appropriate response.
 Tertiary prevention refers to restoration of lost function and the arrest of further deterioration of disability.